mpv-player/mpv/DOCS/man/input.rst

         Seek to a given time.
     absolute-percent
         Seek to a given percent position.
-    keyframes
+    relative-percent
+        Seek relative to current position in percent. keyframes
         Always restart playback at keyframe boundaries (fast). exact